asciinema/asciinema-player/README.md

 })
 ```

-The `pause` event is dispatched when playback is paused.
+`pause` event is dispatched when playback is paused.

 ```javascript
 player.addEventListener('pause', () => {